 Once the data is analyzed, an executive summary and report need to be prepared for administrative review.
 The report should include:

 A major step in creating a safe patient handling program is the actual implementation.
+Complete the following actions when implementing the SPH program:

+Remember, the program is designed to target a change in the organization's culture and individual human behavior.
 This sample checklist highlights many of the important components of a safe patient handling program or policy, including development, management and staff involvement, needs assessments, equipment, education and training, and evaluation.

 Establishing and maintaining a successful safe patient handling program will likely require a culture change throughout the hospital.
 The American Nurses Association (ANA) recommends employers and healthcare workers partner to establish a culture which emphasizes safety as the top priority above competing goals.